Introduction

 - Deliberations are closed, except for members of the student conduct hearing body, and are not audio or video recorded.

 - Responsibility is determined by a majority vote of the student conduct panel members.
-The vote and final decision of the student conduct hearing panel, including the determination of responsibility and sanctions, if appropriate, are recorded and become the official record of the hearing.
+The vote and final decision of the student conduct hearing panel, including the determination of responsibility and sanctions, if appropriate, are recorded in writing.

 - Each party may submit an impact and/or mitigation statement to the hearing panel which will be reviewed and considered only once a determination has been made that this Code of Conduct was violated.
 The statements may be considered by the panel in determining appropriate sanctions.